THE GOODNESS OF GOD

 Seek the Lord while he may be found; call on him while he is near.
 Let the wicked forsake his way and the evil man his thoughts.
 Let him turn to the Lord, and he will have mercy on him, and to our God, for he will freely pardon.
 ‘For my thoughts are not your thoughts, neither are your ways my ways,’ declares the Lord.
 ‘As the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts.’
 (Isaiah 55:6-9)

 According to this passage the thoughts of God concern the condition of those entrapped and condemned by their own sin, and the ways of God are mercy, forgiveness, and restoration because of his love for the sinner.
-However, the thoughts and ways of the wicked are not concerned with the good of others but they delight in seeing the downfall and punishment of people, especially their enemies.
+However, the thoughts and ways of the wicked are not concerned with the good of others.
+They delight in seeing the downfall and punishment of people, especially their enemies.

 God is compassionate, we are not